ttnnijmegen/domoticahass/README.md

 https://www.home-assistant.io/getting-started/

+## STEP 1 is only applicable when doing this workshop at hackerspace Nijmegen.
+For the online version through Google Hangouts we start at step 2.
 ## Step 1a (simple) - configure the wifi like home

 Use your mobile phone to make a WiFi hotspot.
 Configure it such that the SSID (network name) and password match that of your wifi network at home.